-Remedial education is designed to address gaps in academic skill or knowledge.
-Though commonly used in primary education, remedial programs can also help first-year students catch up on basic concepts for English and math before they enter college-level classes.
+Remedial education is designed to address gaps in academic skills or knowledge.
+Though commonly used in primary education, remedial programs can also help first-year students catch up on basic concepts of English and math before they enter college-level classes.
 According to a report from the Center for American Progress, between 40% and 60% of first-year students take remedial courses.

 5. Undefined or conflicting mission statements.

 Though community colleges as a whole appeal to non-traditional students and students who seek a more flexible and affordable option in higher education, every school is different.
 As is true for private colleges and universities, most community colleges have a mission statement that defines what kind of support and opportunities the school aims to provide for students.
 Some schools, however, don’t have a defined mission statement and there is a limited collaboration between departments which can make things tougher for students.
 There are also schools where the mission statement was developed when the school was founded but it needs to be updated and redefined to meet the needs of modern students in the twenty-first century.